Overview of essential language services: translation, localization, globalization, internationalization, interpreting and more

 In addition to what is listed below, GALA members provide language services like subtitling, dubbing, captioning, multilingual desktop publishing, QA testing, transcreation, consulting, voiceover, and multilingual content development, to name a few.

 Translation (also referred to as t9n) is the rendering meaning from one language into another language.
-Translation refers to written language, whereas interpretation refers to spoken language.
 The purpose of translation is to convey the original intent of a message, taking into account cultural and regional differences between languages.

 Translation has been used by humans for millennia, beginning with the appearance of written language.
 Modern-day translators use sophisticated tools and technologies to accomplish their work and rely heavily on software to simplify and streamline their tasks.

 Organizations around the world, encompassing a multitude of sectors, missions, and mandates, rely on translation services for content as diverse as product labels, technical documentation, user reviews, marketing materials, annual reports, and much, much more.